 If the section you have created has a monetary value for each visit (for example if you sell an ebook) you can enter the value.
 Finally, you can activate the conversion funnels option if there were several steps but this time the user goes from the home page to the section in question, which is the final page of our goal, so it is not necessary.

 When you have already created a goal for the first section, it would simply be necessary to repeat the process for the rest of the sections.
 This simple way, in the target section, you will be able to see the users that come to your website and visit some of these sections in the first place.
-This can help you to determine which one generates more interest and thus boost your content, including affiliate links, including internal links.
+This can help you to determine which one generates more interest and thus boost your content, including affiliate links and internal links.
 It can also help you to make changes in the title of the section with less performance to see if you get more traffic with a new and more attractive title.